sksengupta/createAppts/README.md

 4. **Timezone Issues**
    - Application automatically handles timezone conversion
    - Ensure system clock is accurate

+5. **User does not have access to to option SDECRPC**
+   - Request that this option be added to user's station 500 configuration

 ### Debug Mode
 Set `clinicDebug: 1` in config.js for detailed logging: